 A puppy incubator, or puppy box, is useful to help puppies get off to a good start in the first few hours of their lives.
 Puppies are unable to regulate their own body temperatures in the first few days after birth and need a source of heat.
 Puppies need to suckle milk from the mother as soon as possible after birth, so leave them with their mother as long as you can.
 The milk produced by the mother during the first 36 hours after giving birth includes antibodies that help prevent disease.

 Newborn puppies need to be kept in a moist environment with a steady temperature close to 95 degrees.
 In normal situations, the body warmth of the mother provides these needs.
-In situations where keeping the puppy close to the mother's body is not possible, such as the first puppy in a litter, an incubator may be useful.
+In situations where keeping the puppy close to the mother's body is not possible, such as the first puppy in a litter or an orphaned puppy, a puppy incubator may be useful.

 Someone whelping Great Danes could use a box twice that size.
-The box needs to have the capacity to contain the entire litter under worst conditions.
+The box needs to have the capacity to contain the entire litter under the worst conditions.
 The top of the box and one side should be removable to allow access to the puppies for both the owner and the mother dog.

-Place a small dish of water in the box.
-The humidity created by the water dish next to the heat pad is important.
-Because the skin of newborn puppies is not fully developed, it can dehydrate quickly.
-The ideal relative humidity for the incubator is 65 percent.
-Place a humidity gauge in the box and monitor it closely while the puppies are in the box.
+Place a warm, wet washcloth in the box.
+The humidity created by the wet washcloth inside the box is important.
+Because the skin of newborn puppies is not fully developed, their skin can dehydrate quickly.
+The ideal relative humidity for the incubator is 65 percent, though a relative humidity of 85 to 90 percent is best for small and weak puppies.